Saferize/shins/source/index.html.md

 ```

-`PATCH /app/{id}[status]*`
+`PATCH /app/{id}`

 *Update app status*

-* The path in square brackets not included in the actual path, but in the JsonPatch operation.

 When the app is created, the initial status is `DRAFT`.
-Once the app is configured, you may change the status to ```PUBLISHED``` via this endpoint.
-This will initialize the process of publishing the app, and the status will be `IN_REVIEW` until Saferize Customer Support approves it.
+Once the app is ready to be published, you may change the status to `IN_REVIEW` via this endpoint.
+This will initialize the process of publishing the app, and will remain `IN_REVIEW` until Saferize Customer Support approves it, upon which it will become `PUBLISHED`.

-Firstly, you must [Authenticate the app]().
-In order to publish the app, all [App](/#/definitions/App) fields must be populated.
+Firstly, you must [Authenticate the app](/#createkey).
+In order to publish the app, all [App](/#tocSapp) fields must be populated.
 In addition to this, the app must have have at least one [Screenshot](/#uploadscreenshot) and one [Logo](/#uploadlogo) uploaded.

 To delete the app, set the status to `DELETED`.

+You can learn more on how to go from creating an app to publishing one in our [Saferize Quick Start](http://google.com).

 If you need any help throughout this process, please contact the Saferize Customer Support.